NateDhaliwal/natedhaliwal.github.io/blog/_drafts/Creating-a-Discourse-Theme-Component-Part-1.md

 4. All code will be run and tested on the `tests-passed` Discourse branch, not `stable`.
 See [this topic](https://meta.discourse.org/t/configure-a-supported-tracking-branch-to-get-discourse-software-updates/17014) for more details on `tests-passed` vs `stable`.
 Due to more frequent updates, this guide may not be always accurate, but I will try my best to ensure compatibility.

 ## Discourse: A quick overview
 This tutorial assumes you know what Discourse is and have used it.
 If you don't, I breifly explain it now.
 Discourse is an open-source forum software built on [Ruby on Rails](https://rubyonrails.org) and [Ember.js](https://emberjs.com).
+It's one of (if not the most) popular and common forum softwares out there.
+The OpenAI, Google AI for Developers and Unity forums all run on Discourse.

+## Actually starting
+Okay, enough chatter.
+Let's actually begin.

+To create a component, it's good to start with a boilerplate (i.e. template) of a TC, with all the configuration files, directories and relevant files.
+Thankfully, Discourse has that: the [Discourse Theme Skeleton](https://github.com/discourse/discourse-theme-skeleton) for TCs and the [Discourse Plugin Skeleton](https://github.com/discourse/discourse-plugin-skeleton).
+Go and pick the Theme one, not the Plugin (we're not doing that here) one.
+There, you should see this: